ismg summit logo

 Aravind Swaminathan

-Partner, CyberEdBoard Member, Partner, Orrick, Herrington & Sutcliffe LLP
+Partner, CyberEdBoard Member, Orrick, Herrington & Sutcliffe LLP

 Data Privacy and Decoupling: Ensuring Compliance and Data Integrity